hoplaahei/hoplaahei.github.io/_posts/2015-05-16-how-i-install-slackware.md

 installpkg slackpkg+version.txz
 ```

 At the time of writing, the README says it is possible to use the script `/usr/doc/slackpkg+-*/setupmultilib.sh`.
-I don't recommend this script, as it doesn't set multilib repo as the priority, which will cause problems.
+This script didn't work properly for me; it didn't uncomment the line to set the multilib repo as the priority, which had me scratching my head.

 Instead, manually edit `/etc/slackpkg/slackpkgplus.conf`: